 The Society of In Vitro Biology established the Distinguished Scientist Award in 2014 to recognize outstanding mid-career scientists who have made significant contributions to the field of in vitro biology and/or in the development of novel technologies that have advanced in vitro biology.
 This award can only be received once.
 A nomination application must be submitted to the awards committee by February 1 of the application award year.
 Applications may be submitted by email to email@example.com.
-Nomination packages are valid for two years.
+A nomination packet is valid for two consecutive years provided the nominee meets the award criteria.
+After the second year, if the nominee was not awarded but still meets the criteria, a new nomination packet is required and may be submitted.

 - Nominee has completed his/her terminal degree at least 15 years prior to the award date;